 Laura lives in Brighton with her husband and daughter and is often found playing guitar or sat on the beach.

-Jessica Whittaker - Administrator and Database Manager
+Jessica Whittaker - Operations Co-ordinator and Database Manager

 Besides designing, her favourite things to do include spending time with friends and engaging in music, books, films and TV-shows that inspire her to feel good about herself.
 In the future, her goal is to study for an MA in Art Therapy and sees life at Youthscape as the start to that journey.

 CEO of Youthscape.
 Chris trained in law at the University of Bristol before moving on to work in schools as a youth worker in the early 1980's.
 He became the first member of staff at LCET in 1993 and, as Chief Executive, oversees the strategic development of the project.
 In 2001 Chris completed a Master Degree at the University of Birmingham in Educational Psychology (Emotional and Behavioural Difficulties).
 He writes and speaks widely on education, culture and young people.
 Both he and his wife Helen are registered Foster Carers and have two children of their own.